iarzuaga/iarzuagaprueba/README.md

 ## Iarzuaga Test
-Movie search site in React for a test
+Movie search site in Reactgit  for a test

 ## Getting Started

-Clonse repo from git with:
+Clone repo from git with:
 git clone https://github.com/iarzuaga/iarzuagaprueba.git

-Install dependecies:
+Install dependencies:
 npm install

+Create .env file with the next values:
+API_KEY={YOUR_KEY_HERE}

+This key can be obtained in https://developer.themoviedb.org/docs/getting-started and following the tutorial.

 To run the project in local use: npm run start